 Some previous blog posts on topic

-Intwined began having issues in Macs with any custom built stitch libraries in mid year 2013.
-The last update offered and installed September 2013 has continued to have some functionality issues in later Mac OS versions (Mavericks, and now Yosemite), stripped of any custom stitches built previously, not allowing for their addition.
-It has become only an occasional go to for me now.
+Intwined began having issues in Macs with any custom-built stitch libraries in mid-year 2013.
+The last update offered and installed in September 2013 has continued to have some functionality issues in later Mac OS versions (Mavericks, and now Yosemite), stripped of any custom stitches built previously, not allowing for their addition.
+It has become only an occasional go-to for me now.
 Charts created in the program are easily recognizable.

 GIMP 2.8.4 (2.8.8 did not), HyperDither, appear functional as in past.

-To make them editable, click on shape, go to format menu, highlight shapes and lines-> make editable.
-Click on shape and in turn on format symbol below in the image below, and windows become available for style and arrangement choices
+To make them editable, click on the shape, go to format menu, highlight shapes and lines-> make editable.
+Click on the shape and in turn on the format symbol below in the image below, and windows become available for style and arrangement choices

 The knit and purl symbols on the left of my first chart utilizing line with arrow shapes are standard ones.
 The right side uses a dot for purl stitches instead of a line, and that began to make the whole more readable to me.
 One drawback is “shapes” do not seem to respond to any copy and paste demands and I had to draw each individually.
 I preferred to place them outside my chart.
-Guidelines then appear to suit for easy re sizing and the resulting edit may then be dragged and dropped into appropriate location in chart, readjusted as/if needed.
-Color palettes for drawing appear limited to the built in shades; toggling between available colors may be accessed by clicking on the dots below the pen tool in the first illustration above.
+Guidelines then appear to suit for easy resizing and the resulting edit may then be dragged and dropped into the appropriate location in the chart, readjusted as/if needed.
+Color palettes for drawing appear limited to the built-in shades; toggling between available colors may be accessed by clicking on the dots below the pen tool in the first illustration above.
 In the chart, purple lines indicate stitches brought forward, yellow the stitches brought to back when working the cables.
-The number 10 in the left hand column should be a one.
+The number 10 in the left-hand column should be a one.

 Cleaning up lines and adding color if needed may be done in Photoshop or GIMP; this makes forward stitches a bit clearer

-bucket fill provides an added way to follow movement of stitches
+bucket fill provides an added way to follow the movement of stitches

-This is the resulting swatch, in a random acrylic yarn, with varying numbers of rows in between cable crossings my plan is to create a scarf in significantly thicker alpaca yarn, a strictly HK fabric.
-Photo shows both sides of fabric.
+This is the resulting swatch, in random acrylic yarn, with varying numbers of rows in between cable crossings my plan is to create a scarf in significantly thicker alpaca yarn, a strictly HK fabric.
+The photo shows both sides of the fabric.